TritonDataCenter/dragnet/README.md

 There are a few debugging options:

 * `--counters`: See "dn scan --counters".
-* `--show-warnings`: See "dn scan --show-warnings".
+* `--warnings`: See "dn scan --warnings".

-When using forms of "dn index" that generate multiple index files (e.g., hourly or daily) and the source is raw data (rather than another index), you must include at least one column that's a "date" field.
+When using forms "dn index-tree", you must include at least one column that's a "date" field.
 That field will be used to figure out which hourly or daily index file a given data point should wind up in.

 ### Querying

-"dn query" supports arguments like "dn scan":
+"dn query-file" and "dn query-tree" support arguments like "dn scan-file" and "dn scan-tree":

-    dn query  [-b|--breakdowns COLUMN[,COLUMN...]]
+    dn query-file [-b|--breakdowns COLUMN[,COLUMN...]]
                   [-f|--filter FILTER]
                   [--before END_TIMESTAMP] [--after START_TIMESTAMP]
                   [--time-field TIME_FIELD]
-              [--counters]
+                  [--points] [--counters]
-              INDEX_FILE | -I indexroot
+                  INDEX_FILE

+    dn query-tree [-b|--breakdowns COLUMN[,COLUMN...]]
+                  [-f|--filter FILTER]
+                  [--before END_TIMESTAMP] [--after START_TIMESTAMP]
+                  [--time-field TIME_FIELD]
+                  [--points] [--counters]
+                  INDEX_DIRECTORY

-All of these options function as documented for "dn scan".
-If you specify "INDEX\_FILE", that file should be a single index file to be queried.
-If you specify -I instead, "indexroot" refers to a directory of indexes created with "dn index".  "dn" will automatically select the daily indexes if available and fall back to hourly indexes if not.
+All of these options work just as documented for "dn scan-file" and "dn scan-tree".
+"INDEX\_FILE" should be a single index file to be queried.
+INDEX\_DIRECTORY refers to a directory of indexes created with "dn index-tree".
+"dn" will automatically select the daily indexes if available and fall back to hourly indexes if not.

-Several "dn scan" arguments are not supported by "dn query" because they don't
+Several scan-related arguments are not supported by when querying because they don't apply:
-apply:

 * `--data-format` doesn't apply because the format of indexes is fixed.
 * `--time-format` doesn't apply because the structure of the index directory tree is fixed.
-* `--show-warnings` doesn't apply because any problems parsing indexes is considered a fatal error.
+* `--warnings` doesn't apply because any problems parsing indexes is considered a fatal error.

-The fact that --time-field is ever necessary for "dn query" is a bug.
+The fact that --time-field is ever necessary for queries is a bug.

 ## Getting started

 dragnet only supports newline-separated JSON.
 Try it on the sample data in tests/data.
 In the simplest mode, dragnet operates on raw files.
-With no arguments, "scan" just counts records:
+With no arguments, "scan-file" just counts records:

-    $ dn scan 08-02d02889.log
+    $ dn scan-file 08-02d02889.log
     VALUE
      1000

 You can also break out results, e.g., by request method:

-    $ dn scan -b req.method 08-02d02889.log
+    $ dn scan-file -b req.method 08-02d02889.log
     REQ.METHOD VALUE
     DELETE         1
     GET          300